Image of Hiker's feet in front of Johnson Lake Overlook on the Superior Hiking Trail

 3. You probably want the bulk of the weight centered around the small of your back.
 For me, this just means throwing my tent stakes and poles as close to my back as possible, as well as a small pile of cliff bars.

 Basically, I pack everything I don’t need until the night at the bottom of my pack, everything I need while hiking at the top, and do my best to fill in as much as possible near my lower back.
+There are other ways to pack a backpack!
+Check out some of the super helpful videos on YouTube!

 Looking for more practical and beginner-friendly outdoor advice!?
 Check out…